-The District Law and Enforcement Authority is requested to kindly register our facility with your office and endorse the enclosed security plan for further submission to the Competent Authority (Atomic Energy Regulatory Board).
+The District Law and Enforcement Authority is requested to kindly note that our facility is located within your jurisdiction.
+The security plan prepared for submission to the Competent Authority (Atomic Energy Regulatory Board) is enclosed herewith for information.

 Signature Name & Designation of the Head of the Radiation Facility